 - 65% of men living with severe hypogonadism will benefit from testosterone replacement therapy.

-- Testosterone therapy may help many men improve response to PDE5 inhibitors like Viagra or Cialis.
+- Testosterone therapy may help many men improve their response to PDE5 inhibitors like Viagra or Cialis.

 It means that testosterone therapy has a place in the treatment of erectile dysfunction, particularly in those living with deficient levels of testosterone.
 The use of testosterone therapy is justified in men living with either hypogonadism or without testes.